PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 owners.
 Commit and push this unit.
 With only one store slot remaining, audit the next candidate independently before using it; never create, update, or reopen a pull request.

+## Late NDHWC/cost-volume pair characterization

+The final available store slot must not be used for only half of the adjacent NDHWC gate and cost-volume ScatterND pair.
+Both currently share one `ModelIRPassStateScope`; their mappings contain two and one distinct integer counters respectively.

+The chosen contract is one orchestration owner, `run_late_ndhwc_cost_volume_layout_cleanup`, which creates the shared scope, calls the same two owners in order with unchanged model/layout/diagnostics inputs, and returns the merged three-counter mapping.
+The lowerer will retain that result as `cleanup.late.ndhwc_cost_volume` between the post-SiNet HardSigmoid phase and late Conv-affine result.
+The old scope and two result locals must disappear.

+The existing result module now contains a strict expected-failure contract for this owner, phase, nested expression, boundaries, and old-local removal.
+Production source is unchanged.
+The related baseline is `16 passed in 0.86s`.
+Re-run it with one expected xfail and run targeted Ruff, bytecode compilation, and whitespace validation before committing and pushing characterization.

+Implementation must add a focused runtime test proving callback order, shared scope identity, arguments, and merged schema; then move the store from 127 to 128 records, run all sequential gates, document, commit, and push.
+Never create, update, or reopen a pull request.